AbdLaswi/Material/Conditionals.md

   // run this block of code, because it was the first condition to succeed } else if (true) {
   // even though this is also true it will not run since after executing the previous block of code it will stop checking
-  // the other statements which result in this one being ignored } else {
+  // the other statements, which results in this one being ignored } else {
   // since one of the previous conditions is true, this block of code will be ignored }